shajra/nix-project/doc/project-developing.md

 -   top-level module arguments (`topLevelModArgs` above)
 -   per-system module arguments (`perSystemModArgs` above)

 The per-system module arguments are also [documented fully in the flake-parts documentation](https://flake.parts/module-arguments.html).
-In general, these arguments help us avoid having to deal with the system we're targeting.
+These arguments help us avoid dealing with the system we're targeting.

 For example, one of the per-system arguments is `pkgs`.
 If you use this argument, you are expected to have Nixpkgs bound as an input to the specially treated `nixpkgs` name.

-For example, let's say we wanted to just pass through GNU Hello as our own package.
+For example, let's say we wanted to pass through GNU Hello as a package provided by our project.
 Without `flake-parts` we could do the following:

 ```nix
 {